-There is nothing to fault at EnFrente Arte, a super-friendly boutique on one of Ronda’s prettiest old streets.
-Each of its twelve bedrooms is themed around a particular artist or subject: especially lovely is the light-filled Picasso Twin, which gives out onto a spacious first-floor balcony overlooking the street below.
-Yet the quirky rooms are only part of the fun of staying here: relaxation spaces include a roof terrace with spectacular views, a tropical garden and a self-service bar stocked with superb local wines.
-Also included in the room rate is the best breakfast in Ronda, starring custom-made crepes to die for.
+Enfrente Arte is a friendly boutique hotel on one of the prettiest streets in Ronda.
+Each of its 12 bedrooms is themed around a particular artist or subject — especially lovely is the light-filled Picasso Twin, which opens out onto a spacious first-floor balcony overlooking the street below.
+Spaces to relax include a roof terrace with great views, a tropical garden and a self-service bar stocked with local wines.
+Also included in the room rate is the best breakfast in Ronda, featuring custom-made crepes.

-Pension Baraka is located in a beautiful 18th century townhouse in the old Moorish quarter of Ronda, and offers three charming rooms, each with its own name.
-Warda (Arabic for “rose”) has a double bed, paintings by the owner and steps leading into a charming courtyard; Safra (“yellow”) is a twin room with mountain views; and Salama (“peace and well-being) is a newly added suite.
-Guests here love the personalised treatment by proprietor Anahid, who is happy to give you recommendations about what to see in Ronda.
+Pension Baraka is in a beautiful 18th-century townhouse in the old Moorish quarter of Ronda and has two rooms, each with its own name.
+Warda (Arabic for rose) has a double bed, paintings by the hotel owner Anahid and steps leading into a courtyard, while Safra (yellow) is a twin room with mountain views.
+You’ll love the personal service from the proprietor, who is happy to give you recommendations about what to see and do in Ronda.

-Hotel San Gabriel is run by Ana and José Perez, siblings who grew up in this gorgeous 18th century building before their parents decided to turn it into a hotel.
-The townhouse dates from 1736, when it was built for the Pizarros, heirs of the conqueror of Peru, and was acquired by the Perez family in the early 90s after almost being destroyed in a fire.
-Its 21 rooms are rendered in a traditional style and facilities include a wine cellar and a cinema room kitted out with velvet seats that were once in Ronda’s main theatre.
+Hotel San Gabriel is run by Ana and José Perez, siblings who grew up in this gorgeous 18th-century building before their parents turned it into a hotel.
+The townhouse dates from 1736 when it was built for the Pizarros, heirs of the conqueror of Peru, and was acquired by the Perez family in the early ’90s after almost being destroyed in a fire.
+The 23 rooms are rendered in a traditional style, and facilities include a wine cellar and a cinema room with velvet seats that came from the main theatre in Ronda.

-For a luxury room with a view, head to Hotel Montelirio, which boasts a spectacular location on the edge of the El Tajo Gorge, overlooking the Puente Nuevo.
-The rooms are exquisitely decorated with their own themes and in the Superior Doubles you can relax in hydro-massage tubs whilst gazing upon the mighty bridge.
-Guests here rave about the Michelin-recommended restaurant, where you can enjoy imaginative, pan-European cuisine on a terrace overlooking the rugged scenery of the Serrania de Ronda.
+For a luxury room with a view, head to Hotel Montelirio right on the edge of El Tajo Gorge overlooking the Puente Nuevo.
+The rooms are decorated with their own themes and in the Superior Doubles, you can relax in hydro-massage tubs while gazing upon the mighty bridge.
+Guests here rave about the Michelin-recommended restaurant, where you can enjoy imaginative, pan-European cuisine on a terrace overlooking the rugged scenery of the Serranía de Ronda.

-The traditional is effortlessly combined with the modern at Hotel Polo.
-Situated just opposite Ronda‘s historical 18th century bullring, its light-filled, stylish rooms range from singles to quadruples, with the double premiums being the most spacious option for couples.
-There’s a communal living room with a microwave, kettle and fridge, and an honesty bar on the rooftop terrace, which boasts amazing views over Ronda’s rooftops and beyond.
-Guests love the central location and also highly praise the service.
+Just opposite the 18th-century bullring, Hotel Polo has light-filled, stylish rooms ranging from singles to quadruples, with the double premiums being the most spacious option for couples.
+There’s a communal living room with a microwave, kettle and fridge, and an honesty bar on the rooftop terrace, where you’ll also enjoy amazing views over the rooftops and beyond.